 The Trustee must audit and review your case before the Bankruptcy Court will issue the discharge.
 This normally takes about 60 days.
 During that period the Trustee double checks your payments and reviews your case to ensure that you have done everything required from his standpoint.
-Then the Trustee notifies your Bankruptcy Judge and the Court will then issue your discharge in approximately 30 days.
+Then the Trustee notifies the clerk of the Bankruptcy Court, and the Court will then issue your discharge in approximately 30 days.